angelshinh1/Somnio/docs/NLP_SERVICE_ARCHITECTURE.md

 - Use message queues for async processing
 - Consider specialized vector databases (Pinecone, Weaviate)

-This NLP service is the "magic" that makes DreamSync work - it's what allows two strangers to discover they had nearly identical dreams about flying over mountains or being chased through endless corridors.
+This NLP service is the "magic" that makes Somnio work - it's what allows two strangers to discover they had nearly identical dreams about flying over mountains or being chased through endless corridors.